AndresMunguia/SRE-Bootcamp-Q12023/README.md

-### Additonal notes:
+### Additional notes:

-Thanks so much for the oporunity, I learned a lot with this challenged and even had fun with it.
-I wanted to do more stuff like making secrets environment variables, also passing them to Github Secrets and adding the test cases to the CI pipeline but didn't have enough time since I was sick and wasted almost two weeks in bed.
+Thanks so much for the opportunity, I learned a lot with this challenged and even had fun with it.
+I wanted to do more stuff like making secrets environment variables, also passing them to GitHub Secrets and adding the test cases to the CI pipeline but didn't have enough time since I was sick and wasted almost two weeks in bed.

 I hope my work meets your expectations, I look forward to receiving feedback, thank you very much.